Genres in Fiction Writing: Literary Fiction vs. Everything Else

 - characterized by an excessive or affected display of learning; stilted; pedantic.

 So we can use the word literary whenever we’re talking about writing or authorship in general, but it can also mean an excessive or affected display of learning.
-That’s a nice way of referring to snobbery.
+That’s a nice way of referring to intellectual or academic snobbery.

 Wikipedia offers a more specific definition of literary fiction: “fictional works that are claimed to hold literary merit.”
 The article goes on to say that “to be considered literary, a work usually must be ‘critically acclaimed’ and ‘serious’.
 In practice, works of literary fiction often are ‘complex, literate, multilayered novels that wrestle with universal dilemmas.'”